Felmrt-0/PyFSMwDB/README.md

 ```

 ### Via .whl file:
-1. Download the latest .whl file from the Releases tab of the Github.
+1. Download the latest .whl file from the "Releases" section of the GitHub.
 2. Install it through pip using the command:
 ```bash
 pip install <path-to-.whl-file>